 To learn more about this tradition, read the article here about this “lost tradition.”

-This is my third year writing for Advent Ghosts.
+This is my fifth year writing for Advent Ghosts.
 In my first year I pulled some edited lines from a ghost story I wrote about meth addiction.
 It is called “The Escape.”

 “Unwanted“ explores the terror we feel when an unexplained and damaged presence penetrates the safety of our families and our homes.

 “For Later“ is my take on what I’ve always seen as a poetic and disturbing element in the gifts of the three kings to the baby Jesus.